tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 <a href="https://box-content.readme.io/reference#collaboration-object"><img src="{{ "/images/restapicourse/boxexample.png" | prepend: site.baseurl }}" alt="Example from Box" /></a>

 The Box example has 5 different endpoints or methods you can call.
-Each of these methods lets you access the Comments resource or object in different ways.
+Each of these methods lets you access the Collaboration resource or object in different ways.
 Why call it an object?
-When you get the Comments resource, the JSON is an object.
+When you get the Collaboration resource, the JSON is an object.

 {{tip}} Developers often use the term "call a method" when talking about method.
 If you consider the endpoints as HTTP methods, then you can call an API method.{{end}}